Mycorrhizal network: Source-sink model

-Phosphate communication

-Mycorrhizae respond to a variety of factors.
-Arbuscular mycorrhizae (AM) penetrate a vascular plant and form arbuscules.
-The AM hyphae develop these arbuscules after reaching the inner cortex of the vascular system, in which they help facilitate the exchange of nutrients between the host and fungi.
-Arbuscular mycorrhiza growth is mediated with auxin and strigolactones (SLs), as well as nutrient availability with sugars and lipids.
-Since plants cannot sense phosphate directly, they use an InsP8 signaling molecule and SPX proteins to integrate the level of phosphate in their system and respond to the fungi accordingly.
-To inhibit the growth of AM, plants with adequate phosphate will secrete strigolactones, since a high phosphate content in neighboring plants negatively impacts fungus growth.
-On the other hand, high carbon dioxide and auxin concentrations help promote AM development in order to aid phosphate uptake in deficient plants.
-Greater polar auxin transport from the shoots as a result of increased auxin signaling allowed for enhanced mycorrhizal development.

 Evolutionary and adaptational perspectives

+Several positive effects of mycorrhizal networks on plants have been reported.
+These include increased establishment success, higher growth rate and survivorship of seedlings; improved inoculum availability for mycorrhizal infection; transfer of water, carbon, nitrogen and other limiting resources increasing the probability for colonization in less favorable conditions.
+These benefits have also been identified as the primary drivers of positive interactions and feedbacks between plants and mycorrhizal fungi that influence plant species abundance.

+The formation and nature of these networks is context-dependent, and can be influenced by factors such as soil fertility, resource availability, host or mycosymbiont genotype, disturbance and seasonal variation.
+Some plant species, such as buckhorn plantain, a common lawn and agricultural weed, benefit from mycorrhizal relationships in conditions of low soil fertility, but are harmed in higher soil fertility.
+Both plants and fungi associate with multiple symbiotic partners at once, and both plants and fungi are capable of preferentially allocating resources to one partner over another.

 It is hypothesized that fitness is improved by the transfer of infochemicals through common mycorrhizal networks, as these signals and cues can induce responses which can help the receiver survive in its environment.
 Plants and fungus have evolved heritable genetic traits which influence their interactions with each other, and experiments, such as one which revealed the heritability of mycorrhizal colonization in cowpeas, provide evidence.
 Furthermore, changes in behavior of one partner in a mycorrhizal network can affect others in the network; thus, the mycorrhizal network can provide selective pressure to increase the fitness of its members.